 - PhD programme

 The school receives over $80 million in annual research funding.
 They are supported by about 300 researchers from all over the world.
-These researchers enable the school’s extensive research output in the areas of Big Data Analytics, Internet of Things, Intelligent Transportation (V2X), Satellites, Photonics, Autonomous Systems, Power and Energy Engineering, Biomedical and Healthcare, Communications Engineering and Artificial Intelligence.
-Our faculty published an average of more than 850 journal papers and close to 500 conference papers per year.
-Over the last 5 years, more than 500 patents have been filed and more than 100 have been granted.
+These researchers enable the school’s extensive research output in the areas of Big Data Analytics, Internet of Things, Intelligent Transportation (V2X), Satellites, Photonics, Autonomous Systems, Power and Energy Engineering, Biomedical and Healthcare, Communications Engineering and Artificial Intelligence. publications.
+Our faculty publishes an average of more than 900 journal papers and close to 500 conference papers per year.
+Over the last 5 years, more than 530 patents have been filed and close to 150 have been granted.

 Our faculty members are also engaged in a broad range of collaborations with renowned overseas universities, research institutes and multinational companies to ensure we stay ahead of tomorrow’s demands.